 The wealth the economy generates may.
 An economy would act just as a train or let’s say a ship would.
 It is machinery.
 That is well-designed to evolve with the times and withstands the strongest changes that winds and the ocean’s currents would bring to it.
 The stronger the machinery, the less likely it will bowl over by the winds of change.

 Most concepts or the idea of developing an economy describes the point at which it generates wealth.
 The classic is as follows.
 The input.
 The process.
 The output.
-Consequent to it, the economy generates wealth for the persons working in it and for the family members who are not working.
-The government of nations whose economy generates money collects taxes against wealth acquired by corporates and individuals within the economy.
-This is so as to have the resources to create services for its citizens.
+As a result, the economy generates wealth for the persons working in it and for the family members who are not working.
+The government in turn generates money by collecting taxes against the wealth that is acquired by corporations and individuals within the economy.
+These in turn allow the government to allocate resources to create services for its citizens.
 If the economy generates more wealth, the government earns more, and so on.

-What most concepts of the economy do not talk about is the “gas pipe” when as it grows, it reinforces the machinery of the economy and so feeds back on itself to keep growing.
+What most concepts of the economy do not talk about is the “gas pipe” when as it grows, it reinforces the machinery of the economy by reinvesting in areas that are working or it believes will grow, and so feeds back on itself to keep growing.

 In a study of the economy that looks through the lenses of Systems Thinking, the study works at identifying key ways a nation influences the economic machinery.
 Does it gear up sufficiently so as to absorb the population of its working age?
 The result, of not gearing up will force a situation of severe or acute unemployment in the country.
 That is the point of departure for the following study.

 It describes three interlocking parts of the nation, such that when they work hand-in-hand, the result is as the population grows so would the economy and therefore create a ship that becomes broad-based, well-oiled, and sturdy in the process.

 As you move through the study, pick out what you see as the tripartite nature of these interlocking sets of factors, have a discussion, and reach an agreement on what they could be and the extent to which they may be happening for your nation.
 Happy discovering!